See what questions

 The most effective treatment plan for anaphylaxis uses a multifaceted approach.
 Treatment plans are also individualized to best address the specific cause and severity of anaphylaxis, and the patient's age and medical history.
 In general, the allergies that can lead to anaphylaxis are treatable, although they are generally not curable.

-Treatment of anaphylaxis begins with prevention.
-This ...Anaphylaxis Treatments
+Treatment of ...Anaphylaxis Treatments

 Some of the possible treatments listed in sources for treatment of Anaphylaxis may include: